OpenBCI/OpenBCI_Experiment/README.md

 # OpenBCI_Experiment

-Welcome to the OpenBCI Puppies and Kittens Experiment!
+Welcome to the OpenBCI Puppies and Kittens Experiment designed by Fan Li.

 During this experiment, you will watch a video containing images of puppies and kittens, and press a button every time you see a puppy in the image.

 Below are the instructions on how to do it.
+The full information on this experiment can be found on [Fan Li's Repo](https://github.com/Fan1117/Puppies_and_Kittens/)

 ## Equipment Required